jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 ## Back Page

 Even before this pandemic, middle-class Americans and Canadians had serious problems: rising debt, stagnating wages, expensive healthcare.
 Not too long ago, we could relax and assume our political culture would solve our everyday headaches.
 Not anymore.
-Today, politics on both sides of the border is controlled by ideologically obsessed reporters, columnists, and pundits finding new ways to sing to their Left-wing or Right-wing choirs.
+Today, politics on both sides of the border is controlled by ideologically obsessed reporters, columnists, and pundits creating new ways to sing to their Left-wing or Right-wing choirs.

 COVID-19 will only make middle-class problems worse, making traditional Left/Right politics even more dysfunctional.

 What can ordinary people do?

 In _Techvolution_, we'll see how everyone on Main Street today has a big choice to make.
-We can either pick a side in the increasingly nasty Left/Right war.
-Or, we can start funding and using apps and electronics that we custom-design to solve our everyday problems.
+To improve our lives we can either pick a side in the increasingly nasty Left/Right war.
+Or, we can start funding, buying, and using new products, apps, and electronics that we custom-design to solve our everyday problems.
 But before the middle-class can choose the better option and reach for the incredible power of modern technology, we need to redefine what's good and bad in our politics.

 To do that, we must adopt a new political philosophy.